contentful/apps/examples/function-appaction/INSTRUCTIONS.md

 ### Uploading the code to Contentful

 It as simple using the CLI command `npm run upload-ci`.
 This will perform two actions: upload the code, linking it to the app, and then finally activating the code ready for usage in both

-## Utilizing app event filter functions

-When you create an app that utilizes [app events](https://www.contentful.com/developers/docs/extensibility/app-framework/app-events/), you can define the entities and topics for these events.
-However, you may also want to do some additional filtering for these app events.
-For example, you might want to filter Entry events so that they are only sent for certain content types.
-App event filter functions are a flexible way of making app events even more powerful for your apps.

-Once you have built and uploaded your functions to Contentful, link them to your app event subscription using the [CMA](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/app-event-subscriptions/app-event-subscription/update-or-subscribe-to-events/console/js-plain) or the [Events](https://app.contentful.com/deeplink?link=app-definition&tab=events) tab on the App details page.